-Not only is there clear Biblical inference for dismissal in connection with letters of commendation, but there are clear Biblical principles to support that practice (1 Cor.
+Not only is there clear Biblical inference for dismissal in connection with letters of commendation, but there are clear Biblical principles to support that practice.
+For example, the scriptures command that churches are to do all things decently and in order (1 Cor.
 14:40).
-The scriptures command that churches are to do all things decently and in order.
+Dismissing members from membership obligations to be received into the membership of another church by church letter is consistent with this principle of due order.
 Church members are accountable for their actions to the church where their membership resides.
 They are not free lancers who can move from church to church without due order and accountability.
 They are under the disciplinary watch care and authority of the church where their membership resides until they are received in an orderly manner into the covenant relationship of another church.

-The only believers outside the membership of a true church are those never received through baptism or were excluded from a church.
+The only believers outside the membership of a true church are those never received through baptism or those who were disciplined from a church.
 All others are members, and remain under their covenant obligation until they are received into some other congregation.

-This is a primary problem for Direct Authority advocates, as they seem to think that baptized believers can exist in a non-membership vacuum/limbo without responsibility to any existing church, and are thus free to act without accountability to any church whatsoever.
-However, historic Landmark church policy has consistently confirmed that baptized believers remain under the authority and watch care of the church of their current membership until they are orderly received into covenant union of another church.
+This is a primary problem for Direct Authority advocates, as they seem to think that baptized believers can exist in a nonmembership vacuum/limbo without responsibility to any existing church, and are thus free to act without accountability to any church whatsoever.
+However, historic Landmark church policy has consistently confirmed that baptized believers remain under the authority and watch care of the church where their current membership resides until they are received into covenant union of another church in an orderly manner.

-With regard to the formation of a new church in the mission field, the church has already pre-authorized the formation of such a church by sending forth a missionary to obtain this very goal.
-The church is not transferring its authority to the missionary, but is administering its authority through its ordained member, just as it does in the administration of baptism by its ordained missionaries.
+With regard to the formation of a new church in the mission field, the church has already pre-authorized the formation of such a church by sending forth a missionary to obtain that very goal.
+The church is not transferring its authority to the missionary, but is administering its authority through its ordained member, just as it does in the administration of baptism by one of its ordained missionaries.